mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 3. It generates the appropriate invocation.
 4. It processes the result and integrates it into its reasoning flow.

-This pattern approaches the paradigm of toolformer or function-calling agents, but using a standardized abstraction layer.
+This pattern approaches the paradigm of toolformer or function calling agents, but using a standardized abstraction layer.

 ### 5.5 Integration with Enterprise Information Systems